-Bringing together the Avengers, X-Men, and Fantastic Four, Doomsday is already set to be arguably the biggest superhero movie in history.
-Seeing the fight between dozens of heroes and Robert Downey Jr.’s Doctor Doom has fans hyped, as this film is quickly becoming one of the most anticipated blockbusters of 2026.
+Bringing together the Avengers, X-Men, and Fantastic Four, Doomsday is already arguably the biggest superhero movie in history.
+Seeing the fight between dozens of heroes and Robert Downey Jr.’s Doctor Doom has fans hyped.
+This film is quickly becoming one of the most anticipated blockbusters of next year, with it being set to release on May 1, 2026.

 Every Avengers: Doomsday Confirmed Cast Member Over 50 Years Old

-Outside of Marvel Studios' young stars from the Infinity and Multiverse Saga, Doomsday will feature some of the biggest names from all of Marvel's film history.
-Using actors from films released as far back as 25 years ago, some of those stars are now known as the most famous elder statesmen in the industry.
+Outside of Marvel Studios' young Infinity and Multiverse Saga stars, Doomsday will feature some of the biggest names from all of Marvel's film history.
+Using actors from projects released as far back as 25 years ago, some of those stars are now known as the most famous elder statesmen in the industry.

-Following the announcement of the first 27 cast members in Avengers: Doomsday, the cast is set to include at least 10 actors who are over 50 years old.
+The announcement of the first 27 cast members in Avengers: Doomsday included at least 10 actors who are over 50 years old.

 Robert Downey Jr.